yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-api.markdown

 {% endtabcontent %}
 {% endinittab %}

-{% exclamation %} Changing optimistic locking after a type has been registered is not supported.
+{% note %} Changing optimistic locking after a type has been registered is not supported. {%endnote%}

 For more information about optimistic locking, see the [Optimistic Locking](./optimistic-locking.html) page.

 # Local Cache / Local View